-The objective of interest rate risk management is to limit the risk of incurring losses resulting from the change in market interest rate to an acceptable level.
+The objective of interest rate risk management is to mitigate the risk of incurring losses arising from market interest rate changes to an acceptable level.

-In the process of interest rate risk management, in particular the Bank uses the Value at Risk (VaR) model, stress testing and interest income sensitivity measures and revaluation gap.
+In the process of interest rate risk management, the Bank uses the Value at Risk (VaR) model, interest income sensitivity measure, stress testing and a repricing gap.